 You may have heard them called the ‘Sunday Scaries.’
 Perhaps the term ‘Monday Blues’ is more familiar to you.
 Whichever term you use, if you have that mix of dread, anxiety, irritation, and/or sadness once you realise the weekend is over, you know what we’re talking about.

 So are the scaries or the blues real things?
 They are.
 It isn’t uncommon for my patients to report an uptick of anxiety as Sunday comes to a close, or feelings of sadness or irritation when they find themselves back at work on Monday.
 What we need to know is what is driving these feelings, and (more importantly), what we can do about them.
 Here are 5 tips:

-If you try any or all of the above and still can’t get a handle on those work week emotions, consider professional help.
-A therapist can assist with managing the unpleasant thoughts and feelings, as well as supporting you if you do need to make a change.
+If you try any or all of the above and still can’t get a handle on those workweek emotions, consider professional help.
+A therapist can assist with managing unpleasant thoughts and feelings, as well as support you if you do need to make a change.
 Otherwise, assess your self-care, expectations, and routines, and see if you can’t kick those blues to the curb.

 Try Babylon today

 Babylon offers high-quality, 24/7 comprehensive health care.
 Let us help:

 Learn more about our services